 After being dropped off at an apartment complex in Bethany - just outside of Oklahoma City - this began a period of more than a week in which Carina's whereabouts became a puzzle, which still isn't clear close to a decade later.

-This friend, who has been referred to as "Keegan" in some online sources, lived at the Studio 41 Apartments, near N. Macarthur Blvd. and NW 41st Street.
+This friend, who has been referred to as Keegan in an article published by Lindsay Schraad of The Chrysalis Chapters, lived at the Studio 41 Apartments near N. Macarthur Blvd. and NW 41st Street.
 He said that on either October 6th or October 7th he saw Carina at the apartment complex, sweeping some gravel off of a staircase, and he said hello.

 Keegan and Carina spoke briefly, and later that day, Keegan found out that Carina had not eaten in a few days.
 He offered to get her some food, and over the next hour or so, discovered that Carina was living out of a small bag, which held all of her clothing and personal belongings.
 He actually gave her a larger green duffle bag to store her things, and she seemed incredibly grateful for that.